 Genius creates the style that will be popular long after he’s dead.

 It’s better to do the wrong thing the right way than the right thing the wrong way.

 Good things sometimes happen to bad people, just as rain sometimes falls on the desert.

-An objective source of information is any news outlet you happen to agree with.
+An unbiased opinion: one you happen to agree with.